Siphon880gh/devbrain/Enterprise - LINUX, Server Administration, Scripting, IT Networking, IT Remote Help Desk/__ Server Management - 6. Control Panels, DNS Panels, Etc/__ Webhosting Control Panels - CloudPanel/CloudPanel - SSL Renew Annually (Semi Automated).md

 ---

-**Firstly**
+**First check** - Optimized vhost?

 WAIT - before you click "Create and Install".

+Do you have a vhost that's optimized not to conflict with Let's Encrypt?

-You still have to double check the gotchas at [[CloudPanel - SSL Renew Annually]].
-Or in other words:
+If not: Double check the gotchas at [[CloudPanel - SSL Renew Annually]], commenting out the troublesome lines that make challenge file inaccessible.

-Make sure to comment off or toggle comment per your comments at vhost and included vhosts.
-This makes sure challenge file is accessible.
 You should do something like comment `# SSL RENEWAL` with instructions to comment off/on or toggle between two lines as comment vs active.
 Then you can search for that comment and follow instructions when turning off for SSL challenge or turning back on when done with SSL challenge and the SSL is setup successfully.

 Example:
 ```